Background Check FAQ

 • Trusted referees report

-• Bank card, credit card or bank statement (without recording the payment/card number/s)
+• Bank card, credit card (without recording the payment card number/s)

 Learn more about the documents required for a police check.